FranckLejzerowicz/microbiome_analyzer/README.md

 It is possible to run PERMANOVA for a series of user-defined subsets of the data and to test difference between different groups of each subset automatically.

-- **permanova tests** (`-p`):
+- **permanova tests** (`-s`):
     ```
-    routine_qiime2_analyses -p sex -p age_cat -i ./test/files -d abyssal_V9 -n abyssals -e qiime2-2019.10
+    routine_qiime2_analyses -s sex -s age_cat -i ./test/files -d abyssal_V9 -n abyssals -e qiime2-2019.10
     ```
-    This use of `-p` will result in one test for each factor to the column `sex`, as well as one subset for each factor to the column `age_cat`.
-As in this example, note that `-p` can be used multiple time, once per group.
+    This use of `-s` will result in one test for each factor to the column `sex`, as well as one subset for each factor to the column `age_cat`.
+As in this example, note that `-s` can be used multiple time, once per group.

 - **group subsets** (`-g`): a config file must be provided in the following .yml format:
     ```